zysea23/zysea23/README.md

 <!-- Introduction -->
 **Welcome to my Git Repository!**

-I'm an enthusiastic programmer, working on Full-stack Development. </br>
+I'm an enthusiastic programmer, working on Full-stack Development and Data Science. </br>
-I'm passionate about coding to make people's daily life more easier.</br>
+I'm passionate about coding to make people's daily life more easier and uncovering insights through data analysis.</br>
-I love to learning new things since I got acquainted with programming.</br>
+I love to learning new technologies, tools and knowledge.</br>

 ---